Kanahiro/yosegi/README.md

 As you can see:

 - Sorted by zoomlevel.
-Then, rows of each zoomlevel are stored sequentially.
+Then, rows of one zoomlevel are stored sequentially.
 - Within each zoomlevel, sorted by quadkey.
-Then, spatially close features are stored sequentially.
+Then, spatially close features are stored sequentially in each resolution and this is efficient for reading tile-based area of interest.

 Then, we can obtain features in area of interest like below: